marcelomuller/another-game-list/README.md

 # another-game-list
-A games list app made wiith NextJS
+A games list app made with NextJS